SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/folder-files.md

     ##### Get Media Length
     This command tells you how long a media file lasts.
-    You need to have FFmpeg set up to use this.
+    You need to have FFmpeg set up to use this if you check 'Use FFmpeg'.
 Please press 'Set Up FFmpeg button' if you haven't done so already.

     | Box Name | Description|
     |--------|-------|
     |Media File Path | Path to the media file |
     |Unit | Do you want the length in seconds, minutes, or hours? |
+    | Use FFmpeg | Whether to use FFmpeg.
+Native method seems to round it down to the nearest second for some files.
     |Save Variable As | Variable name to save the result into (will be saved as a number).
 Will be left blank (set to an empty string) if something goes wrong |
     {:class='table table-secondary w-auto table-hover'}
 privacy_collect: false